CAPS-Robotics/RodneyDB/README.md

 The user management system for FRC Team 2410

 Developed originally by David Maas
-Now maintained by Eric Osburn, Thomas Gorham, and Tony Ma
+Now maintained by Eric Osburn, Thomas Gorham, and Tony Ma, with help from others as well

 config.php
 ==